Hey Juno community!

 What does this mean for my money?

-What's going on in the community?
+What's happening in the community?

 Financial disclaimer: Juno is an education-only platform.
 If you are unclear about anything concerning our services please do not hesitate to contact us at firstname.lastname@example.org.
 Please note that we do not provide any financial planning, accounting, investment advisory or tax advisory or planning advice.
 If you need financial advice please contact an independent financial advisor.
 Juno’s content has been prepared exclusively for the informational and educational purposes of our users.
 Nothing on the Juno platform constitutes an offer to buy or sell or an inducement to buy or sell any security, product, service or investment.
 The content available on Juno does not constitute investment advice nor does Juno provide any warranty or guarantee as to the accuracy, completeness or suitability of the information provided for any particular individual purpose.
 As Juno is an education-only platform, it is not regulated by the Financial Conduct Authority nor is its content protected by the Financial Services Compensation Scheme.